Dust My Shoulders Off

 "Dust My Shoulders Off" is a song by Chinese singer and songwriter Jane Zhang.
-It features American rapper and producer Timbaland, and was released on October 14, 2016, through Montage Records.
+It features American producer Timbaland, and was released on October 14, 2016, through Montage Records.
+It was included on Zhang's first English-language studio album, Past Progressive (2019).

 Critical reception

 Jennifer Dill of E!
 Online said "The song tells the story of someone who may be having a rough day but who quickly decides to 'dust her shoulders off' in swaggy fashion.
 It features a catchy beat and a heartening don't-sweat-the-small-stuff vibe."
 PopCrush's Bradley Stern stated "The fresh and breezy, feel-good ode to sh-sh-shaking off the blues, gliding across folk-y harmonies recalling Oh Land and Timba and Jim Beanz’s knocking hip-hop beats, really doesn’t sound like anything on radio right now.
 'The world keeps spinning, life goes on and on / I won’t cry for long' she confidently croons across the quirky and carefree production, shrugging off all of life’s little inconveniences.
 It's no secret that breaking into the American market in a big way is still an all-but-impossible feat for any Asian act — from any country.
 (Sad, but true.)
 We're inching there at a snail's pace with acts like Utada and CL, and BTS just notched the highest Korean-language debut on the Billboard 200 yet this week, but to see Jane riding high on the Top 10 out of nowhere is an absolute unexpected delight: it's not only a massive victory for C-Pop, but for the Asian music market as a whole.
 Here's hoping this is only the start of Jane's US success story."